Masks are still required in the DRC, even while optional on campus. Please put on a mask before entering the office.

 - A successful submission will reload the page with a “System Update Is Successful” message at the top.

 When scheduling your testing appointments online in MyDRC your instructor will automatically be notified via email.
 They will then deliver your test to the DRC for your scheduled test.

 You can also modify and cancel testing appointments through MyDRC.

 You may also email the DRC directly to schedule your testing appointments, or to address any questions or concerns you may have.

+All Exams need to be completed by 4:45 PM to ensure we have time for processing and returning completed exams before we close.
 If you encounter any difficulties with either of these scheduling options or would like more support with scheduling your tests, please contact us!